 Don Siegel had 25 years earlier been a mentor to Sam Peckinpah, and by the time this film was made Peckinpah was all-but banished from the industry due to his troubled film productions, often involving clashes with producers and studios.
 Siegel gave him a chance to return to filmmaking.
-During production of this film he asked Peckinpah if he would be interested in directing 12 days of second unit work.
+During production of this film he asked Peckinpah if he would be interested in directing 12 days of second-unit work.
 Peckinpah immediately accepted, and his earnest collaboration with his longtime friend was noted within the industry.
 While Peckinpah's work was uncredited, it would lead to his being hired as the director of his final film, The Osterman Weekend (1983).

 After Don Siegel suffered a heart attack during production, Sam Peckinpah stepped in and directed some of the film without credit.
 Screenwriter Frank D. Gilroy removed his name from the film and was credited as "Burt Blessing".